jamesmoriarty/jamesmoriarty.github.io/content/software.md

 author = "James Moriarty"
 +++

-A showcase for some of my personal software projects.
+This is a showcase for some of my personal software projects.
+You can find out more about my professional accomplishments on [Linkedin](https://www.linkedin.com/in/jamespaulmoriarty).

 ## MiniAASM